Girls & Peace: Reception

+Takuro Ueno from Rolling Stone Japan gave Girls & Peace 3.5 stars out of 5, who complimented the record's catchy production as well as the vocals of the group members.
+On the other hand, James Hadfield from Time Out gave the album an unfavorable review, writing that the "Girls stick mainly to the electro-inflected R&B they peddled last time around, although you'd struggle to spot many real improvements".
+He added, "When they divert from the formula, it's mostly to make a bid for 2NE1's tough-girl R&B crown", "just without the sass or bravura production flourishes that might've made it even semi-convincing."

-Girls' Generation II: Girls & Peace reached number two on Oricon's Daily Album Chart, selling 46,031 copies, only beaten by veteran Japanese band Mr. Children.
+Commercially, Girls & Peace reached number two on Oricon's Daily Album Chart, selling 46,031 copies, only beaten by veteran Japanese band Mr. Children.
 The album pulled 116,963 copies in its first week of release, ranking third on Oricon's Weekly Albums Chart.
 It also charted on Billboard Japan's Top Albums at number three.
 "Girls & Peace" has been certified Platinum by the RIAJ, denoting 250,000 copies sent to Japanese retailers.
-The album peaked at no. 6 spot on Oricon's Monthly Album Chart.
+The album peaked at number six on Oricon's Monthly Album Chart, and ranked as the 41st best-selling album of the year in 2012.

 Singles

 "Paparazzi" was released as the album's lead single on June 26, 2012.
 It continued the group's streak of successful Japanese releases, debuting at number one on the Japan Hot 100 and peaking at number two on the Oricon Weekly Chart, with opening week sales amounting to over 92,000 copies.
 "Paparazzi" was released in South Korea two months later on August 16, 2012.
 The single helped push the group's total physical single sales in the country to 647,000.

 "Oh!" served as the second single, being released on September 26, 2012.
 The double A-Side single featured a Japanese remake of "Oh!"
 (2010), as well as an original song entitled "All My Love Is For You", which appears on the album.
 "Oh!" provided the group with another number one single on the Japan Hot 100, as well as the Oricon Weekly Chart.

 "Flower Power" was released as album's third single on November 21, 2012.
 Originally scheduled for release on November 14, the single was pushed back to November 21 due to production issues.
 The single also contains the B-side entitled "Beep Beep", which does not appear on the album, as well as a megamix of the tracks on "Girls & Peace."
 The single was ultimately released on the original release date of November 14, via digital download containing "Flower Power", "Beep Beep" and "Girls' Generation II Smash Up."
 The single reached number six on the Hot 100, and number five on Oricon's Weekly Chart.